 Manus Desktop: Local AI Agent on Your Machine

-Manus went from cloud-only to running on your actual machine.
-The pitch is that it can do things like sort thousands of photos or rename hundreds of invoices without you touching anything.
+Manus went from cloud-only to running on your machine.
+It can sort thousands of photos or rename hundreds of invoices without you touching anything.
 Each terminal command needs your approval, which is the right call.
-It’s available now for Mac and Windows.
-Whether it actually works on your messy real files is another story.
-The promo videos are always polished.
-Worth downloading and throwing a real messy folder at it. (source: @ManusAI, @testingcatalog)
+Available now for Mac and Windows.
+Whether it works on your messy real files is another story.
+Promo videos are always polished.
+Throw a real messy folder at it and see. (source: @ManusAI, @testingcatalog)

 Claude Code 2.1.75 + 2.1.76

-Two releases this week, both worth noting.
-The bigger UX change in 2.1.76: MCP servers can now pause mid-task and ask you for input via a form or URL.
-That means agents can hand control back to you at decision points instead of guessing or stopping cold.
-Also useful: you can now turn off transcript persistence if you don’t want a record of sessions.
-Small things, but they add up. (source: @ClaudeCodeLog, @ClaudeCodeLog)
+Two releases this week.
+The bigger change in 2.1.76: MCP servers can now pause mid-task and ask for your input via a form or URL.
+Agents hand control back at decision points instead of guessing or stopping cold.
+You can also turn off transcript persistence now if you don’t want session records. (source: @ClaudeCodeLog, @ClaudeCodeLog)

 Claude Code Voice Mode